WCSCourses/HumanGenEpi/manuals/Meta_analysis/Meta-analysis.md

 In this module you will learn how to perform GWAS meta-analysis using the software **Metal** (https://genome.sph.umich.edu/wiki/METAL_Documentation)

-We will start by familiarising with the config file that we will indicate the studies which whose summary statistics we want to aggregate.
+We will start by familiarising with the config file that indicates the studies for the metaanalysis.
 ``` bash

 cat metal.txt